porsager/postgres/README.md

 sql.unsafe('select ' + danger + ' from users where id = ' + dragons)
 ```

+By default, `sql.unsafe` assumes the `query` string is sufficiently dynamic that prepared statements do not make sense, and so defaults them to off.
+If you'd like to re-enable prepared statements, you can pass `{ prepare: true }`.

 You can also nest `sql.unsafe` within a safe `sql` expression.
 This is useful if only part of your fraction has unsafe elements.

 ```js